Aliceindev/CalculadoraIMC/readme.md

 # Calculator IMC
-Calculator BMI - JS, HTML e CSS - MV
+Calculator BMI - JS, HTML e CSS - MVC

 # Project Aim
 Body Mass Index (BMI) calculator to assist in assessing a person's nutritional status.
 BMI is a measurement that relates weight and height, providing a general indication of body composition.